V4yukon/Rust/README.md

 Also discussed were the Deref and Drop traits, which enable a lot of the functionality of smart pointers.
 We explored reference cycles that can cause memory leaks and how to prevent them using Weak<T>.

 # Fearless Concurrency

+## Message passing and Mutexes
+Mutexes have a reputation for being difficult to use because you have to remember two rules:

+You must attempt to acquire the lock before using the data.
+When you’re done with the data that the mutex guards, you must unlock the data so other threads can acquire the lock.